sofiawallq/vintage-corner/README.md

 5. Deployment with media files
-- Install S3 Storage and Boto with the command pip3 install boto3
+- Install S3 Storage and Boto with the command pip3 install django-storages boto3.
-- Add ... to to your requirements.txt file with the command: pip3 freeze --local > requirements.txt
+- Add both programs to to your requirements.txt file with the command: pip3 freeze --local > requirements.txt.
 - Add 'storages' to your list of INSTALLED_APPS in settings.py.
+- Navigate to AWS-page and set up a bucket with a folder for your media files.
 - In setting.py add a these parameters to manage external storage in AWS and replace with correct paths were needed:
     AWS_STORAGE_BUCKET_NAME = 'bucket-name'
     AWS_S3_REGION_NAME = 'eu-north-1'